 Bottom Shelf Bourbon: Price

 Although “price” is the #1 reason why most people search for the best bottom shelf bourbon online, it is not always the case.
-The truth is that many bourbon lovers have been taken in with the age and price of a particular liquor.
+The truth is that many bourbon and whisky lovers have been taken in with the age and price of a particular liquor.
 As far as such individuals are concerned, age combined with high price signifies high-quality bourbon.

 But this is far from the truth.
 In reality, there are more than a few bourbons with prices that are well above average.
 These bourbons have been proven to maintain their quality for eons.

 But then, there was a time when bottom shelf bourbons held the forte while seemingly premium bottles sat on shelves for months.